dfamonteiro/blog/blog/content/posts/factorio-recycler-assembler-loop.md

 ### Introducing [**stochastic matrices**](https://en.wikipedia.org/wiki/Stochastic_matrix)

 A stochastic matrix is a a square matrix whose values represent the probability of a state transitioning to another state[^3].
-They are incredibly useful in a multitude of scientif fields and are also known as probability matrices, Markov matrices, substitution matrices, or as the [Factorio wiki](https://wiki.factorio.com/Quality) prefers to call them, **transition matrices**.
+They are incredibly useful in a multitude of scientific fields and are also known as probability matrices, Markov matrices, substitution matrices, or, as the [Factorio wiki](https://wiki.factorio.com/Quality) prefers to call them, **transition matrices**.

 [^3]: There is an argument to be made that the quality and production matrices used throughout this series of blog posts _are_ stochastic matrices.

-In our case, we have two states: ingredient and item.
-We also have two transitions: item->ingredient and ingredient->item.
+In our case, we have two states: `ingredient` and `item`.
+We also have two transitions: `item`->`ingredient` and `ingredient`->`item`.
 Creating the transition matrix $M$ for this simple use case is quite straightforward:

 $$ M = \begin{bmatrix}
   0 & 1 \\\\